Last Updated on June 28, 2022 by Ellen Christian

 How can I add more fiber to my diet?

 If you want to add more fiber to your diet, eat more whole grains.
-Include more vegetables with your meals and eat them before you eat the rest of your meal.
-Whole grain popcorn is a great snack if you want something that’s high in fiber.
+Include more vegetables with your meals and eat them before eating the rest of your meal.
+Whole grain popcorn is a great snack if you want something high in fiber.

-The last time I was at Rite Aid, I noticed that they had MiraLAX® Mix-In Pax which I hadn’t seen before.
+The last time I was at Walgreens, I noticed that they had MiraLAX® Mix-In Pax which I hadn’t seen before.
 I normally buy a bottle of MiraLAX® to keep on hand.
 The MiraLAX® Mix-In Pax are super handy to take when I’m traveling or away from home.

-You can easily mix one dose of MiraLAX® with this high fiber smoothie if you need to.
+You can easily mix one dose of MiraLAX® with this high fiber shake if you need to.
 Or, you can add it to your juice or water if you prefer.

 Avocado Pineapple High Fiber Smoothie

 If you want a high fiber smoothie recipe for constipation, this is the one that works best for me.
 It tastes great and it definitely helps to move things around when you’re constipated.
 I always try to keep some on hand just in case.